chetanbg1/cbg-aws/README.md

 CloudWatch alarms
 --
-With CloudWatch, you can create alarms(opens in a new tab) that automatically perform actions if the value of your metric has gone above or below a predefined threshold.
+With CloudWatch, you can create alarms that automatically perform actions if the value of your metric has gone above or below a predefined threshold.

 For example, suppose that your company’s developers use Amazon EC2 instances for application development or testing purposes.
 If the developers occasionally forget to stop the instances, the instances will continue to run and incur charges.